HTL-SBG/smeerws-ScriptableObject/README.md

 # smeerws-ScriptableObject

 ### Project description:
-THis Unity project serves to show a variante to exchange information between scenes in Unity, scriptable objects.
+This Unity project serves to show a variante to exchange information between scenes in Unity, scriptable objects.

 ### Development platform:
 (OS, Unity Version, Visual Studio Version, used SDKs)